AMIS-Services/code-cafe-20190520/quickstart-cloud-containers/Quickstart container in the Azure cloud.md

 `az container create --resource-group containertest --file aci-demo-deploy.yaml`.

-*Note that you need to update the mysql password in the db container to make it work (just like you did earlier) and restart the container instance afterwards.*
+*Note that you need to update the mysql password in the db container to make it work (just like you did earlier) and restart the container instance afterwards: `alter user db_user identified with mysql_native_password by 'secretuserpassword';`*